endcerro/snowcrqsh/level06/Ressources/readme.md

 ```

-The executable calls the PHP file, in which there is a line that interprets as PHP code
+While the code looks pretty harmless at first glance and just prints what's in the path passed by argument after doing a bunch of regex

+After careful inspection we can see that there is a e flag in regex and this flag actually interprets code !

 We just have to be able to reach it

 It looks something like that